ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 [[start:1146838][end:1160830]] And we can use this simple notation then to investigate what sorts of structures one gets when one starts to think about systems as implementing specific QRFs.

 19:22 [[start:1162290][end:1169970]] And here's the structure of the minimal system that we can really think of as an interesting observer.
-[[start:1170870][end:1201078]] And this is a system that has some QRF that I've called E that looks at its environment, the part of its environment that it can actually observe and act on, and it defines a sector of the boundary which mathematically is just the image of this Qrfe that the system can manipulate.
+[[start:1170870][end:1201078]] And this is a system that has some QRF that I've called E that looks at its environment, the part of its environment that it can actually observe and act on, and it defines a sector of the boundary which mathematically is just the image of this QRF-E that the system can manipulate.

 20:01 [[start:1201174][end:1208560]] So this is the part of the environment or the part of the boundary that the system actually sees and can do something about.
 [[start:1209890][end:1227380]] And for this observer to be interesting, it needs to be able to detect the difference between what it sees now and what it saw just then so that it can decide whether to take some action or other.
-[[start:1227750][end:1236802]] So it needs a memory and that requires another QRF that has some allocated piece of the boundary recall.
+[[start:1227750][end:1236802]] So it needs a memory and that requires another QRF that has some allocated piece of the boundary.
+Recall...

-20:36 [[start:1236866][end:1244570]] The boundary is where classical information gets written in this purely quantum theoretic formalism.
+20:36 [[start:1236866][end:1244570]] ...the boundary is where classical information gets written in this purely quantum theoretic formalism.
 [[start:1245870][end:1250620]] So it needs a memory sector that that QRF can act on.
-[[start:1251470][end:1266000]] And then in order to do this computation and specifically in order to write information to the boundary, in order to actually flip bits on the boundary, it needs free energy.
+[[start:1251470][end:1266000]] And then in order to do this computation and specifically in order to write information to the boundary--in order to actually flip bits on the boundary--it needs free energy.

 21:06 [[start:1266630][end:1279890]] So the rest of its boundary gets devoted to extracting free energy from the environment and exhausting free energy, waste heat, in other words, into the environment.
 [[start:1280050][end:1284600]] And so it has this nice little thermodynamic cycle that drives everything else.